DigitexOfficial/api-docs/source/index.html.md

 data | payload object
 available | true or false

-> Example of a trader status message:
+> An example of a trader status message:

 ```javascript
 {